 Sometimes, the brokerage will allow you to use your current bank account.

-In addition to brokerage fees (e.g. $20 to buy or sell), which are normally taken out of the money you use to buy or sell shares, you could be paying account keeping fees or fees for extra services that you don’t use.
+In addition to brokerage, which is a normal fee charged by all brokers, you could be paying account keeping fees or fees for extra services that you don’t use.

 Don’t be afraid to shop around because some brokerage accounts don’t charge ongoing account fees.
 Or, at the very least, they are optional.